LaurentMazare/diffusers-rs/README.md

 huggingface [v2.1](https://huggingface.co/lmz/rust-stable-diffusion-v2-1).
 or [v1.5](https://huggingface.co/lmz/rust-stable-diffusion-v1-5).
-It is also possible to download the weights for the original stable diffusion model and convert them to `.ot` files by following the instructions below, these instructions are for version 1.5 but can easily be adapted for version 2.1 using this [model repo](https://huggingface.co/stabilityai/stable-diffusion-2-1) instead.
+It is also possible to download the weights for the original stable diffusion model and convert them to `.safetensors` files by following the instructions below, these instructions are for version 1.5 but can easily be adapted for version 2.1 using this [model repo](https://huggingface.co/stabilityai/stable-diffusion-2-1) instead.